github/opensource.guide/_articles/marketing/building-community.md

 If your project is on GitHub, public communication can be as simple as directing people to use [GitHub Issues](https://guides.github.com/features/issues/) instead of emailing you directly.
 You could also set up a mailing list (such as [Google Groups](https://groups.google.com/forum/#!overview)) or create a Twitter account, Slack, or IRC channel for people to talk about your project.
 Or try all of the above!

 Notable exceptions to public communication are: 1) security issues and 2) sensitive code of conduct violations.
 You should always have a way for people to report these issues privately.
-If you don’t want to use your personal communication channels, set up a separate email address for this purpose.
+If you don't want to use your personal communication channels, set up a separate email address for this purpose.

 ## Make people feel welcome